 - Spot metering and zoomed camera view

-- Memory for 5 lenses
+- Memory for five lenses

-- LED indicators to indicate unreliable measurements
+- LEDs indicate unreliable measurements

-It measures light intensity and is calibrated with a professional light meter.
+Lux Light Meter Pro is a free application for iOS devices.
+It measures the light intensity and is calibrated with a professional light meter.
 The app is easy to use and functional.
-It is for measuring, comparing and adjusting lighting levels both inside and outside.
+It is perfect for measuring, comparing, and adjusting lighting levels both indoors and outside.

 - Realtime measurements

-- Average and Max Values
+- Average and max values

-- Front and Rear Camera
+- Front and rear camera measurements

 - Contrast values